-As of now, the LMS are trending in the arena of library management.
+As of now, the LMS is trending in the arena of library management.
 These systems combine various activities of library into this one integrated system, and this way it enables library staff to execute all of their functions online.
-Its functionalities may consist of simple housekeeping activities, such as acquisition, inter-library loan activities, and cataloguing to the user services.
+Its functionalities may consist of simple housekeeping activities, such as acquisition, interlibrary loan activities, and cataloging to the user services.

-Basically, a Library Management System (LMS) consists of three main elements, i.e. software, hardware and users.
-It is a network is computers using a specific program that facilitates technical functions of library.
-Like, one of them is electronic cataloguing.
-LMS allow the library users to electronically trace required books sans having to go through the shelves.
-It further simplifies lending procedure by maintaining the records of lent items and information of borrowers.
-The system also supports the other administrative tasks like data processing and inventory.
+Basically, a Library Management System (LMS) consists of three main elements, i.e. software, hardware, and users.
+It is a network is computers using a specific program that facilitates technical functions of the library.
+Like, one of them is electronic cataloging.
+LMS allows the library users to electronically trace required books sans having to go through the shelves.
+It further simplifies the lending procedure by maintaining the records of lent items and information of borrowers.
+The system also supports other administrative tasks like data processing and inventory.

 Essential Features of a Library Management System: